madboy482/VC_BOT/README.md

 ## Run

-1. `git clone https://github.com/thehamkercat/Telegram_VC_Bot`, to download the source code.
+1. `git clone https://github.com/madboy482/VC_Bot`, to download the source code.
-2. `cd Telegram_VC_Bot`, to enter the directory.
+2. `cd VC_Bot`, to enter the directory.
 3. `pip3 install -r requirements.txt`, to install the requirements.
 4. `cp sample_config.py config.py`
 5. Edit `config.py` with your own values.
-6. If you are on linux follow [this](https://github.com/thehamkercat/Telegram_VC_Bot/blob/master/vnc.md) instruction to set up vnc.
+6. If you are on linux follow [this](https://github.com/madboy482/VC_Bot/blob/master/vnc.md) instruction to set up vnc.
 If you are using windows you can skip this step.
 6. Download Telegram desktop from https://desktop.telegram.org , Log in using your second account, and connect to